top of page

 1. Cash Flow ≠ Profit

 Fix: Implement rolling 13-week cash flow forecasts.
-Tools like Dryrun or a solid spreadsheet model (we can help build one) will show when the cash's actually landing.
+Tools like Dryrun or a solid spreadsheet model (we can help build one) will show when the cash is actually landing.

 It’s tempting to keep your bookkeeping in-house—until it starts soaking up your evenings and weekends.
 Worse, if it’s inconsistent or error-prone, your financial reports won’t help with real decisions.

-Fix: Move to a cloud-based accounting system like QuickBooks Online or Xero, and get a professional to handle the monthly close.
+Fix: Move to a cloud-based accounting system like QuickBooks Online or Xero.
+Get a professional to handle the monthly close.
 You’ll free up time and get better data to make decisions.

 If your tax planning starts in March, you’re already too late.
 A reactive approach means you miss deductions, pay more than you need to, or worse—trigger audits because of rushed filings.